 The time of hibernation in many species is controlled by a seasonal change in photoperiod.
 Shortening of the photoperiod in late summer or autumn often induces involution of reproductive organs and initiates physiological and behavioural changes in preparation for hibernation.
 However, not all species are photoperiodic.
-For example, many ground squirrel species show a strong innate circannual rhythm that controls hibernation largely irrespective of photoperiod.
+For example, many ground squirrel species show a strong innate circannual (yearly) rhythm that controls hibernation largely irrespective of photoperiod.
 Other species from unpredictable habitats show opportunistic hibernation and seem to enter prolonged torpor irrespective of season or photoperiod, but at any time of the year when environmental conditions deteriorate (Körtner and Geiser, 2000).
+See also: Circadian Rhythms

 Preparation for hibernation involves primarily fattening and/or hoarding of food and selection of an appropriate hibernaculum.
-Selection of an appropriate hibernaculum is most important.
+Selection of appropriate hibernacula is crucial especially in cold regions.
 Hibernators often use underground burrows, boulder fields, piles of wood or leaves, tree hollows, caves or mines.
 Hibernacula provide shelter not only from potential predators, but also from temperature extremes and potential desiccation.
-Most hibernacula show temperatures a few degrees above the freezing point of water even when outside air temperature minima are well below freezing.
+Many hibernacula in cold regions show temperatures a few degrees above the freezing point of water even when outside air temperature minima are well below freezing.
 Snow often acts as an additional thermal blanket.
+However, in tropical and subtropical regions temperatures of hibernacula are much higher, often around 20°C and may even show strong daily fluctuations (Dausmann et al., 2004; Stawski et al., 2009; Cory Toussaint et al., 2010; Liu and Karasov, 2011).
+In tropical and subtropical regions exposure to freezing temperatures is rare so animals may hibernate in trees under leaves or bark, but also in houses or caves.

-As daily heterotherms often enter torpor throughout the year they have to be able to do so without major preparation.
+As many daily heterotherms enter torpor throughout the year they have to be able to do so without major preparation.
 However, in those species that show seasonal changes in torpor use, photoperiod, food availability and ambient temperature appear the major factors that affect the seasonal changes in physiology.